djnotes/madelineproto-container/README.md

 ```

-*Note that this image has not affiliated with or endorsed by the [MadelineProto](https://github.com/danog/MadelineProto) project*
+*Note that this image is not affiliated with or endorsed by the [MadelineProto](https://github.com/danog/MadelineProto) project*